Speak to a qualified cancer nurse

-Bevacizumab is a targeted therapy drug sometimes used to treat advanced epithelial tumours.
+Bevacizumab – This targeted therapy drug is sometimes used to treat advanced epithelial tumours.
 It is given with chemotherapy every three weeks as a drip into a vein (intravenous infusion).
 Treatment will continue for 12 months for women first diagnosed with ovarian cancer, or for as long as it’s working if it is used for cancer that has come back.

 Other targeted therapy drugs may be available on clinical trials.
-Talk with your doctor about the latest developments and whether you are a suitable candidate.
+Talk with your doctor about what new drugs are available and whether you are a suitable candidate.

 Side effects of targeted therapy

-Although targeted therapy minimises harm to healthy cells, it can still have side effects.
+Although targeted therapy drugs limit damage to healthy cells, they can still have side effects.
 These vary for each person depending on the drug you are given and how your body responds.
-It is important to discuss any side effects with your doctor right away.
+It is important to tell your doctor about any new or worsening side effects.
 If left untreated, some can become life-threatening.
-Your doctor will monitor you throughout treatment.
+Your doctor will monitor you throughout your treatment.

-The most common side effects of olaparib include nausea, fatigue, vomiting and low blood cell counts.
+The most common side effects of olaparib include nausea, fatigue, diarrhoea and low blood cell counts.
 More serious side effects include bone marrow or lung problems.

 Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
 The radiation is usually in the form of x-ray beams.

 Radiation therapy is occasionally used to treat ovarian cancer that has spread to the pelvis or to other parts of the body.
 It may be used after chemotherapy or surgery to help reduce the symptoms of advanced cancer, or on its own as a palliative treatment.

-Before treatment starts, the radiation oncology team will explain the treatment schedule and the possible side effects.
-For each radiation therapy session, you will lie on a treatment table under a machine that delivers radiation to the affected parts of the body.
+For each radiation therapy session, you will lie on a treatment table under a large machine that delivers radiation to the affected parts of the body.
 You will not feel anything during the treatment, which will take only a few minutes each time.
 You may be in the room for a total of 10–20 minutes for each appointment.

-The number of radiation therapy sessions you have will depend on the type and size of the cancer and where it is located.
-You may have a few treatments or daily treatment for a number of weeks.
+How many radiation therapy sessions you have will depend on the type and size of the cancer and where it is located.
+You may have a few treatments or daily treatments for a number of weeks.